Rand McNally: Facilities

 Rand McNally's former corporate headquarters in Skokie.
 The building was sold to Ida Crown Jewish Academy.

-Rand McNally had been headquartered in the Chicagoland area since its inception.
+Rand McNally had been headquartered in the Chicago metropolitan area since its inception.
 Its 1899 headquarters on West Adams Street was the world's first all-steel-framed skyscraper.

 By the 1950s, its Chicago area workforce had grown to over 1,000 employees and larger facilities were needed.
 In 1952, it opened a new 283008 sqft building in suburban Skokie, bringing corporate offices, printing, and distribution operations under one roof.
 Over the ensuing decades, however, printing and distribution operations relocated, eventually resulting in the underutilization of the aging Skokie building.
 It was sold in February 2008 to Ida Crown Jewish Academy for $11 million, and the approximately 200 current employees relocated in January 2009 to an office building near Skokie's Old Orchard Mall.
 As of April 26, 2024, Rand McNally no longer has a physical address in the Chicagoland area after a round of layoffs following a merger with Safety Direct.

 The Irvine, California, facilities from the acquisition of Thomas Bros.
 Maps in 1997 closed in 2010.

-Rand McNally sold its Canadian subsidiary, located in Markham, Ontario, on June 30, 2008 to the newly formed Canadian Cartographics Corporation.
+Rand McNally sold its Canadian subsidiary, located in Markham, Ontario, on June 30, 2008, to the newly formed Canadian Cartographics Corporation.